 - Mailing address, Phone, Website Address, Key Contact Person’s email address

 - Description of the proposed funding need and how it fits into the larger strategic plan of your organization.
 Description should identify the target population to be served, the total number to be served during the grant period, and the outcomes sought / expected.

 - Organization’s history of success in managing and completing similar projects.

 - Amount sought from Civic Health Project (CHP grants typically range between $10,000 – $25,000, with larger grants awarded under special circumstances).
 If possible, please also include a description of other existing or desired funding sources.

 - Total program budget (no line-item detail needed with LOI; program budget not needed for general operational funding requests).

 - Total organizational budget (no line-item detail needed with LOI).

 Our current grantmaking cycle operates according to these key dates:

-- June 15, 2021: Based on LOI review, we will invite some LOI submitters to submit a full grant proposal; in our current grant round, these invitations will go out no later than June 15, 2021.
+- January 13, 2023: Based on LOI review, we will invite some LOI submitters to submit a full grant proposal; in our current grant round, these invitations will go out no later than this January 13, 2023.